 People include our team members, pet parents, and our partners.
 We treat our team members with respect and are committed to helping them develop professionally and personally.
-Benefits include industry leading compensation with stock grants and 401k matching for all Freshpet team members in addition to health insurance benefits in the top 5% of plans.
+Benefits include industry leading compensation with health insurance, stock grants and 401(k) matching for all Freshpet team members.
 These efforts contribute to a net promoter score of 8.3 (90th percentile).
 Additionally, we strive to be good partners with customers, distributors and suppliers by conducting business with honesty and transparency knowing that we cannot grow without their support.